Janaza/D0020E-FWARM-with-ROS/README.md

 To start the talker node on the embeded pc first run the driver by running in terminal:

  roslaunch lms1xx LMS1xx.launch
  rosrun lms1xx LMS1xx_node

-then run our package: rosrun embeded_pc talker.py
+ rosrun embeded_pc talker.py